-Special feature Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services.
-We may identify medically appropriate alternatives to traditional care and coordinate other benefits as a less costly alternative benefit.
-Alternative benefits are subject to our ongoing review.
-By approving an alternative benefit, we cannot guarantee you will get it in the future. • The decision to offer an alternative benefit is solely ours, and we may withdraw it at any time and resume regular contract benefits.
-Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
-Centers of excellence for tissue and organ transplants Mutual of Omaha has special arrangements with facilities to provide services for tissuand organ transplants - its Medical Specialty Network.
-The network was designed to give you an opportunity to access providers that demonstrate high quality medical car for transplant patients.
+Special feature Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services. • We may identify medically appropriate alternatives to traditional care and coordinate other benefits as a less costly alternative benefit.
+If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms.
+Until you sign and return the agreement, regular contract benefits will continue.
+Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
+You must cooperate with the review process.
+By approving an alternative benefit, we cannot guarantee you will get it in the future.
+The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
+You may request an extension of the time period, but regular benefits will resume if we do not approve your request.
+Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process Centers of excellence for tissue and organ transplants Mutual of Omaha has special arrangements with facilities to provide services for tissue and organ transplants - its Medical Specialty Network.
+The network was designed to give you an opportunity to access providers that demonstrate high quality medical care for transplant patients.
 Note: If a qualified tissue/organ transplant is medically necessary and performed at a Medical Specialty Network Facility, you may be eligible for benefits related to expenses for travel, lodging and meals for the transplant recipient and one family member or caregiver.
 We may also assist you and one family member or caregiver with travel and lodging arrangements.
 Your physician can coordinate arrangements by calling a case manager in Mutual of Omaha's Medical Management Department at 1-800-593-2354.
 For additional information regarding the transplant network, please call this number.
 Healthy Pregnancy Program You have access to Mutual of Omaha's Healthy Maternity Program, which provides educational material and support to pregnant women.
 Contact Mutual's Customer Service at 1-800-593-2354 for more information.
-Disease management programs Healthy directions, a disease management program for members and covered dependents with asthma, chronic obstructive pulmonary disease (COPD), coronary artery disease (CAD), diabetes, or heart failure (HF).
-Healthy directions ® is provided at no additional cost to participants.
-The program provides: Nurse support; Education about the disease and how it affects the body; and Proper medical management that can help lead to a healthier lifestyle.
-We will contact candidates and ask them to participate voluntarily.
-The participant and his/her physician remain in charge of the participant's treatment plan.
-If you would like to contact Mutual of Omaha for more information about this program, please call 1-800-593-2354.